DamianPala/pyrepogen/README.md

 #### Make format

 - Runs autopep8 formatter for the file specified as an argument.
-- Original file and formatted file are opened in Meld Merge in the merge mode to easy review changes and selectively applying them.
+- Original file and formatted file are opened in Meld in the merge mode to easy review changes and selectively applying them.
-  - Meld Merge is opened in three panes: (from left side) current file | final file | formatted file.
+  - Meld is opened in three panes: (from left side) current file | final file | formatted file.
   - After accepting or modifying changes you must save the final file.
 - File to format must be provided as argument for example: `make format <path to a file>`
 - Aggressive formatting settings are used in `autopep8` by default.
-- After closing the Meld Merge, a `flake8` report will be generated regarding to the formatted file.
+- After closing the Meld, a `flake8` report will be generated regarding to the formatted file.

 #### Make lint